 Tumbling gymnast training hours

-Tumbling involves lots of rebound and bouncing on wrists, ankles and knees, therefore, training sessions tend to be shorter than artistic gymnasts how can switch to different apparatus during the same session.
+Tumbling involves lots of rebound and bouncing on wrists, ankles and knees, therefore, training sessions tend to be shorter than artistic gymnasts who can switch to different apparatus during the same session.

-I’ve been fortunate enough to be in the same training sessions as former and future world champions and have learned from many great Tumbling coaches about how to plan the deal programme.
+I’ve been fortunate enough to be in the same training sessions as former and future world champions and have learned from many great Tumbling coaches about how to plan the whole program.

-Typically elite tumblers will train between 15-20 hours per week, though some may train less.
+Typically elite tumblers will train between 12 to 18 hours per week, though some may train less.

 Final Thoughts

-There are many factors that affect the number of hours a gymnast trains but it is widely recognized that gymnastics is one of the toughest sports in the world.
-If you’re wondering which is harder gymnastics or football, check out this article here.
+Regardless of the exact number of hours, it is widely recognized that gymnastics is one of the hardest sports in the world.